1nst4ll/mango-news/docs/multilingual-support.md

 The `processScrapedData` function has been updated to:
 1. Call `generateAITranslation` for the English `title` and `summary` to generate their Spanish and Haitian Creole counterparts.
 2. Save these translated titles and summaries into the new `title_es`, `summary_es`, `title_ht`, and `summary_ht` columns in the `articles` table.
-3. When a new topic is created, its name is also translated into Spanish and Haitian Creole and saved to `name_es` and `name_ht` columns in the `topics` table.
-If an existing topic is encountered without translations, they are generated and updated.
+3. When a new topic is created, its name is saved along with its pre-translated Spanish and Haitian Creole equivalents from a static mapping (`topicTranslations`) into the `name_es` and `name_ht` columns in the `topics` table.
+If an existing topic is encountered, its translations are updated from this static mapping if they are missing or differ.

 The `processAiForArticle` and `processMissingAiForSource` functions have been extended to support a new `featureType: 'translations'`.
 This allows for on-demand or scheduled processing to generate missing translations for existing articles.